oplS17projects/Hermes/README.md

 # Hermes

 ### Statement
-Describe your project.
-Why is it interesting?
-Why is it interesting to you personally?
-What do you hope to learn?
 Hermes is a multi-client chat program akin to IRC written in  Racket.
 Building Hermes is interesting as it exposes us to various design problems namely networking, synchronization, scheduling, and GUI design.

 ### Analysis
-Explain what approaches from class you will bring to bear on the project.

-Be explicit about the techiques from the class that you will use.
-For example:

-- Will you use data abstraction?
+Will you use data abstraction?
 How?
+> TCP communication will be abstracted away so will only deal with Hermes
+> definition of a message.
+> We will try to encrypt the messages passed around.
+The encryption will be
+> abstracted away so we only have to think about it once during implementation

-- Will you use recursion?
+Will you use recursion?
 How?
+> The  server will continually loop waiting for connections from clients.
+> The Gui will continually loop to handle input with the user, and to and fro
+> Hermes.

-- Will you use map/filter/reduce?
+Will you use map/filter/reduce?
 How?
+> Map will be used for dealing editor area of clients.

-- Will you use object-orientation?
+Will you use object-orientation?
 How?
+> Keeping account of the number of clients will require an object of some sort.
+> With procedures to increment and decrement the number of users

-- Will you use functional approaches to processing your data?
+Will you use functional approaches to processing your data?
 How?
+> The communication part of Hermes is over tcp which uses a lot of functional
+> approaches e.g. you start a listener which you can then pass to tcp accept.
+> The result of tcp accept are two pairs of ports which we can then bind to some
+> variables.

-- Will you use state-modification approaches?
+Will you use state-modification approaches?
 How?
 (If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)
+> State-modification will be used e.g. keeping count of logged in users requires
+> state modification via set! to maintain the true user account

-- Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
+Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
+> Users will type their input into a text field from the GUI.
+We will retrieve
+> the command and evaluate it to see if its a message, or a command to change
+> GUI state.
+We will do something that resembles the metacircular evaluator.

-- Will you use lazy evaluation approaches?
+Will you use lazy evaluation approaches?

-The idea here is to identify what ideas from the class you will use in carrying out your project.

-**Your project will be graded, in part, by the extent to which you adopt approaches from the course into your implementation, _and_ your discussion about this.**

-### External Technologies
-As stated previously Hermes will be designed using a client/server model.
-The server instance could be running locally or on a remote machine.
-The same applies for clients.
-We can think of the clients as connecting to an external system, Hermes!
-* authentication via databases
-You are encouraged to develop a project that connects to external systems.
-For example, this includes systems that:

-- retrieve information or publish data to the web
-- generate or process sound
-- control robots or other physical systems
-- interact with databases

-If your project will do anything in this category (not only the things listed above!), include this section and discuss.

-### Data Sets or other Source Materials
-We won't need to download any data sets.
-An artificial dataset will be generated consisting of conversations between clients, plus any additional commands that aren't messages for testing.

-If you will be working with existing data, where will you get those data from?
-(Dowload from a website?
-Access in a database?
-Create in a simulation you will build? ...)

-How will you convert your data into a form usable for your project?

-If you are pulling data from somewhere, actually go download it and look at it before writing the proposal.
-Explain in some detail what your plan is for accomplishing the necessary processing.

-If you are using some other starting materials, explain what they are.
-Basically: anything you plan to use that isn't code.

 ### Deliverable and Demonstration
 There are two big deliverables for this project.
 Code for the server(Hermes,